shauryapednekar/logseq-public-notes/pages/public key cryptography.md

 parents:: [[cryptography]]

 - Fascinating applications of prime numbers and modulus to provide an unparalleled layer of security in otherwise dangerous interactions.
-- Each private key has an associated public key.
-It's possible to generate the public key from the private key, but you cannot generate the private key from the public key.
 - *Asymmetric cryptography*: encrypt with one key and decrypt with the other.
 - **Public key encryption**
 	- Why: To send data over a network without letting others read it.